What is a firewall?

 The effectiveness of a firewall greatly depends on how up-to-date its rules are.
 If a new application is installed without a respective rule to control its traffic, when necessary, then the application may not work at all, as its traffic is blocked by default.
 Whenever a new host is connected the firewall rules may need to be updated to include or exclude it, depending on its role in the network.
 A new user will have a new set of applications and services that they will need access to, and a firewall may block it.

 A second factor for the importance of monitoring a firewall is the limiting of human error.
 A large percentage of data leaks are due to inadvertent mistakes by employees.
 Mistakes cannot be 100% eliminated, clearly, but they can be detected by monitoring.
 The ways with which hackers steal credentials include the typical malware and phishing tricks, both of which generate traffic.
-A firewall monitor can detect this traffic as it happens, and notify the network administrators about it.
+A firewall monitor can detect this traffic as it happens, and notify in real time about potential security incidents.

 Lastly, having clear firewall policies help in keeping the rule set optimal.
 Still, if it is not monitored, it is hard to know for sure if these policies are being correctly applied.
 Here firewall monitoring plays the role of a watcher, checking that the rules are active, and that all ports have the correct status.